What’s in the box

 UI.
 Survey rendering, persistent offline queue, screen-map

-tracking, and 4 theme presets ship in the package.Hosted dashboard
+tracking, and 4 theme presets ship in the package.Flutter SDK

 Build surveys with the visual builder, watch NPS trend lines